-Additionally, we have repeated our control and future simulations using boundary conditions taken from TPXO8, i.e., using present day boundary conditions, instead of those from global SLR simulations.
-In these runs the magnitude and spatial distribution of the amplitude changes are vastly different from the results presented above.
-Figure 7 demonstrates, and allows for a comparison of, the pattern of amplitude changes seen for $M_2$ north of Australia in these runs.
+Additionally, we have repeated our control and future simulations using boundary conditions taken from TPXO8, i.e. using present-day boundary conditions, instead of those from global SLR simulations.
+In these runs, the magnitude and spatial distribution of the amplitude changes are vastly different from the results presented above.
+Figure 7 demonstrates, and allows for a comparison of, the pattern of amplitude changes seen for M2 north of Australia in these runs.
 Especially striking is the difference in magnitude of tidal amplitude increases along the east coast of Australia.
 Applying present-day boundary conditions leads to a very strong underestimation of the amplitude changes in this area (the differences exceed 40 cm in some locations).
-Similarly pronounced is the difference on the north-west coast where the run with present day boundary conditions overestimates the amplitude decreases.
-In large parts of the Arafura Sea, the tidal amplitude responses are of opposite sign in response to the different boundary conditions.
-This is a key result and it highlights the importance of applying correct boundary condition for regional simulations which take into account the far-field change occurring outside the model domain.
+Similarly pronounced is the difference on the north-west coast where the run with present-day boundary conditions overestimates the amplitude decreases.
+In large parts of the Arafura Sea, the

+A. Harker et al.: The impact of sea-level rise on Australian tides tidal amplitude responses are of opposite sign in response to the different boundary conditions.
+This is a key result and it highlights the importance of applying correct boundary conditions for regional simulations which take into account the far-field change occurring outside the model domain.